florianraith/neovim-config/README.md

 Diagnostic sign icons are set through `vim.diagnostic.config`.

+`laravel_lsp` is the odd one out.
+It is [laravel/lsp](https://github.com/laravel/lsp), installed with `composer global require laravel/lsp` rather than through mason, so `automatic_enable` never sees it and it is enabled by hand.
+The whole block is wrapped in an `executable()` check, so the config stays inert on a machine that does not have it.
+Its `root_dir` only resolves when an `artisan` file is found, which keeps it from starting on PHP projects that are not Laravel applications.
+The command is looked up on `PATH` first and falls back to Composer's global bin directory, which is not on `PATH` by default.

+It is framework aware rather than a general PHP server: completion, hover and go to definition for route names, view names, config keys and translation keys, with no diagnostics or rename.
+Run it alongside a PHP language server such as `phpactor`, not instead of one.

+Note that `laravel-ls` in mason and `laravel_ls` in nvim-lspconfig are a different project ([laravel-ls/laravel-ls](https://github.com/laravel-ls/laravel-ls)) and are not used here.

 ### Telescope

 * Previews of files over 10 KB are truncated with `head`, keeping the preview responsive on large files.